k-henningson/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a React project that helps students to book, edit and delete appointments with an interviewer of their choice.
-Technologies used with Interview Scheduler: ReactJS, Jest, Cypress
+Technologies used with Interview Scheduler: ReactJS, Storybook, Jest, Cypress, & Axios.

 ## Setup